 - “Is Belgium’s Dutroux Pedophile Child-Rape Affair a Road Map for Pedogate and the Smiley Face Killings?”

 As a youth Sade was sent to the Jesuit college of Lycée Louis-le-Grand in Paris for four years.
 There, he was subjected to “severe corporal punishment,” including “flagellation.”
+This is fundamentally how trauma based mind control works to create dissociative personality.
 He “spent the rest of his adult life obsessed with this violent act.”

 He rose through the military ranks to a colonel and saw extensive action in the Seven Years’ War (1756-1763).
 Criminals traumatized in the military are practically passe.
 A reasonable educated guess would hold that Sade experienced standard demonic personality-splitting through the trauma of sexual abuse, torture, sodomy and combat.